dirkkelly/dirkkelly/content/politics/contrapoints/the-left.md

 ### Ladies and Gentlemen, A leftist

 #### Oh Fuck you!
 You Fucking Racists, Death to Capitalism, Hail Satan.

-This is why we can't have nice things.

 - Antifa
 - DSA